-Most government offices continue to operate on a very limited basis.
+Non-essential businesses are closed.
+Most government offices are operating on a very limited basis.
 The Guam courthouse is largely closed to the public, although some emergency hearings are permitted using video conferencing.

 Of course, the key question most of you reading this notice have is: “What impact will this have on my desire to pursue a Guam 7-day residency divorce?”
 The good news is that although our Court’s functions are limited, we are still able to file new cases.
 So, consent domestic matters, like 7-day residency divorces, will continue to be processed.
-The bad news of course is the fact that international travel has become extremely difficult and most hotels remain closed.
+The bad news of course is the fact that international travel has become extremely difficult.